mricaud/xml-prague-2018-demo_myXMLproject/README.md

 The results of the xspec tests will be available in target/xspec-reports.

-### xml-maven-plugin

-Maven is a kind of "Lego buid", you can use any available plugin.
-For example [xml-maven-plugin](http://www.mojohaus.org/xml-maven-plugin) can perform XML validation or generating new source code in the delivery.

-Here we use this plugin to generated a simple version of a schema: we simply make the attribute "hello" optional where it was mandatory in the original schema.

-In the delivery we can access to both schemas.
-If the original schema has modifications, the generated one will also have them.

 ### xslDoc-maven-plugin

 This is report plugin that generates XSLT documentation, like java doc.